marekbrze/categorized-raycast-extensions/README.md

 [PlanetScale](https://www.raycast.com/vimtor/planetscale) by vimtor - Manage PlanetScale from Raycast

-[Ploi](https://www.raycast.com/ploi-deploy/ploi) by ploi-deploy - View and manage your ploi.io servers and sites
+[Ploi](https://www.raycast.com/ploi/ploi) by ploi - View and manage your ploi.io servers and sites

 [Porkbun](https://www.raycast.com/xmok/porkbun) by xmok - Interact with Porkbun with the help of Raycast